-Gluten-free cuisine has a reputation for being healthier but that doesn't mean you can't make indulgent snacks worthy of Super Bowl Sunday or a cocktail party.
-Some of the recipes, like hummus, are naturally gluten free, made without any wheat, barley, or rye.
-Others have been specifically modified to use gluten-free alternatives like rice flour, for example, to make them safe for people with Celiac disease.
+Some of these recipes, like hummus, are naturally gluten-free.
+This means they're made without any wheat, barley, or rye, or additives like soy sauce or beer.
+Others have been specifically modified to use gluten-free alternatives like rice flour, for example, to make them safe for people with Celiac disease or for those following a gluten-free diet.
 Whatever the occasion, these gluten-free recipes have been tested to be just as good as their counterparts—if not better.

 If you're looking for a deliciously different shrimp dish that's also suitable for gluten-free diets, try making up a platter of these shrimp-filled mini lettuce wraps that are bursting with delicious Thai flavors.
 These fresh, bite-size wraps make a perfect finger food for parties.
 They pair equally well with beer, a sparkling wine, or dry cocktails.

 02 of 25

 Stuffed Mushrooms With Fontina Cheese, Spinach, and Bacon

 Stuffed mushrooms are a classic party appetizer that are easy to hold and eat at a cocktail party.
 They also pair wonderfully with a variety of wines and cocktails.
 These tasty, gluten-free appetizers have a scrumptious fresh spinach and bacon filling that's drenched through with melted fontina cheese, giving these mushrooms a satisfying bite.
 They are sure to fill you up.

 This awesome recipe for gluten-free macho nachos is loaded with beef, cheese, and lots of veggies, but none of the gluten which can be present in queso made with a roux.
 This recipe makes a fabulous appetizer for tailgating parties, Super Bowl parties, or just a fun Friday night.